jstriblet/book-notes/the-object-oriented-thought-process.md

 ### Why Encapsulation is Fundamental to OO
 - Encapsulation is the process of packaging your program, dividing each of its classes into two distinct parts: the interface and the implementation.
+**How does inheritance weaken encapulation?**
+- Changing the implementation of a method or implemention of a method when a classes inherits it from its super class that change can have ripple effects across all objects that use that super class.
+This can have unintended conseequensces and so makes encapulation unstable and potentially buggy.